technologiestiftung/ihk-gewerbedaten-time-travel/README.md

 If you want to add new JavaScript, take a look at the [Stimulus conventions](https://stimulus.hotwired.dev/handbook/introduction) and if you decide to add a new controller, add it in `./js/controllers/` and register it in `./js/stimulus-controllers.js`.

-## Vector tileset
+## Preparing the data

+### PMTiles for vector tiles

-We use a vector tileset hosted on [Maptiler](https://www.maptiler.com/) to display the businesses in a performant way.
-In order to upload the required `.mbtiles` format, we need to generate it using [Tippecanoe](https://github.com/felt/tippecanoe).
+We create a PMTiles tile archive that we host on Amazon S3.
+In order to upload the required `.pmtiles` format, we need to generate it using [Tippecanoe](https://github.com/felt/tippecanoe).

 > Note that you will need to install the **latest** version of [Tippecanoe](https://github.com/felt/tippecanoe) first if you don't have it.